 In short, we’re a Japanese inspired, purpose-driven agency that helps brands build loyal followings and start their own movements.
-I launched the agency mid-2017 out of a frustration for a lack of game-changing creativity and a conformity for mediocre client service.
+I launched the agency mid-2017 out of frustration for a lack of game-changing creativity and conformity for mediocre client service.

 We’ve since gone from strength to strength supporting brands in a variety of industries, from beer to technology, and we’re aiming to truly make our mark in the industry this year.

 UX is the intersection between functionality and design.
 It’s what makes the experience of using technology pleasurable and most importantly practical.
 You may have the world’s most useful and ingenious software, but without a great UX design, no one will use it.
 It’s also far more than just a pretty looking layout, it’s the architecture behind the front panel.

 How do you include UX in your design process?

 That’s a tough one, I like to think I have an eye for design so I go by my own intuitions, but I imagine that wouldn’t be the case for most people.

 We have a rule here at Reign Supreme regarding design, and that’s that everything that comes out of here has to be badass & beautiful.
 And what that really means is that UX is taken seriously, we want it to be pleasurable for people to look at and functional to use our work.

 A good rule of thumb for those without an eye for design might be to ask for other, non-bias, opinions on how enjoyable the use of the design is.